dbarsam/python-vsgen/docs/source/user/objects.rst

 The `Registerable` Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The :class:`~vsgen.writer.VSGRegisterable` is the base class for all objects that `registers` as its action.
+The :class:`~vsgen.register.VSGRegisterable` is the base class for all objects that `registers` as its action.

 Commands
 --------